 - Communications Officer: CPN Beach is arguably one.

-- Dangerous Deserter: General Aleksandr Kodorof - he starts out mad, bad, and dangerous to know.
+- Dangerous Deserter: General Aleksandr Kodoroff - he starts out mad, bad, and dangerous to know.
 And that's before the credits finish.

-- Death from Above / I Can See You: Invoked by DeVoe, who knows Kodorof is in a long line of trucks at the Iranian border they can see on a live satellite feed, but they can't tell which one.
-DeVoe rings up Kodorof's mobile and makes him think there's a guided missile coming down on him right now, causing Kodorof to pull out of the line and give away his position.
+- Death from Above/I Can See You: Invoked by DeVoe, who knows Kodoroff is in a long line of trucks at the Iranian border they can see on a live satellite feed, but they can't tell which one.
+DeVoe rings up Kodoroff's mobile and makes him think there's a guided missile coming down on him right now, causing Kodoroff to pull out of the line and give away his position.

 - Empty Quiver: only regarding Russian nukes this time.